NetherlandsWorldwide

 Language selection:English

 Are you a Dutch national, living in Morocco and do you need a certificate of marital status (certificat de l'état civile)?
-You can apply for this certificate at the Dutch embassy in Rabat.
+You can apply for this certificate in person at the Dutch embassy in Rabat.

 Warning: If you are registered in the Personal Records Database (BRP) in the Netherlands, apply for this document from the municipality where you are registered.
-You may need to have the declaration/certificate translated and legalised before you can use it outside the Netherlands.
+You may need to have the certificate translated and legalised before you can use it outside the Netherlands.

 To apply for a certificate in person, follow the steps below.